Last Updated: December 27, 2021

 - Antitrust and Competition: Tanium firmly believes in fair competition as a basis for the success of our business.
 Tanium Personnel must adhere to all applicable antitrust and competition laws, which generally prohibit agreements not to compete, or that unreasonably restrain trade.
 We must not abuse market power to hinder competition, discuss or make certain agreements with competitors or resellers about prices, customers, or products.
 For specific details, refer to Tanium’s Antitrust and Competition Policy.

 - Global trade: Tanium complies with global trade laws that restrict the import and export of certain goods and technical data and preclude business transactions with sanctioned countries and restricted parties.
-All Tanium Personnel are expected to comply with applicable global trade laws, and should consult with the Legal department and refer to Tanium’s Global Trade Compliance Policy for additional guidance.
+All Tanium Personnel are expected to comply with applicable global trade laws, and should consult with the Legal department and refer to Tanium’s Global Trade and Export Control Policy for additional guidance.

 - Recordkeeping: Tanium maintains its company books, records, accounts and financial statements in reasonable detail and in a manner that accurately and appropriately reflects its transactions.
 Tanium Personnel must comply with applicable laws and company policies regarding the preservation or destruction of records, including any legal holds placed on records for pending litigation or investigations.
 Refer to Tanium’s Records Retention and Destruction Policy for additional guidance.